-Choosing your retirement insurance plan is one of the most important decisions you’ll make as you prepare for retirement.
+Choosing your insurance plan for retirement is one of the most important decisions you’ll make as you prepare for retirement.
 When you retire from the education sector in Canada, you’ll have different options for your insurance, including:

 We put together a checklist to help you evaluate insurance coverage options for retirement and decide which option is best for you.